klen/mixer/README.rst

 Usage
 =====

- |   By default Mixer tries to generate a fake (human-friendly) data.
+ |   By default Mixer tries to generate fake (human-friendly) data.
  |   If you want to randomize the generated values initialize the Mixer
  |   by manual: Mixer(fake=False)

  |   By default Mixer saves the generated objects in a database.
 If you want to disable
- |   this, initialize the Mixer by manual like: Mixer(commit=False)
+ |   this, initialize the Mixer by manual like Mixer(commit=False)

 Django workflow